ckessler2/phd/Alsomitra CORA/Readme.md

 nondimfreelyfallingplate6.m defines the equations and parameters.

-Alsomitra_model.m is my own script (not CORA) which implements a PID and neural network controller - my ultimate aim is to create reachability plots of these simulations with CORA.
+Alsomitra_model.m is my own script (not CORA) which implements a PID and neural network controller - my ultimate aim is to create reachability plots of these exact simulations with CORA.

 Alsomitra_Open_Loop_Reachability.m is my attempt to implement my simulations (with no control) with CORA.
 This seems to work well, although I had to implement a FDA method to calculate Hessian matrices (hessianTensorInt ..).
-For the equations I am using (simplified slightly), the symbolic jacobian can be used.
+For the equations in this folder (simplified slightly), the symbolic jacobian can be used.

 Alsomitra_Closed_Loop_Reachability.m is my attempt to implement the neural network controller into the CORA script.
 It does run, but there are some issues: